mvolkmann/blog/src/dart.md

 The `noSuchMethod` method defined by the `Object` class is available in all objects.
-The default implementation throws a ???.
+The default implementation throws `NoSuchMethodError`.
 This can be overridden to customize the handling of references to undefined object members.